I’ve always disliked the “Feel the Fear and Do It Anyway” phrase. It makes me feel like a coward for not ploughing on with situations that scare me.

 Except when I do meet someone who ticks off the boxes on said list I’m fearful.

 It’s not what you think either.
-The abusive relationship certainly shook my view of relationships and men but I don’t for one second think all men would behave that way.
 I’ve had less than a handful of boyfriends in my life and unfortunately yes they were cut from the same twatty cloth.
 It’s not meeting a ‘perfect for me’ guy that I’m scared of though but my own judgement.
 My judge of character is generally left found lacking and that’s what worries me.